Essomia/essomia/LEARNPATH.md

 ## The 4 Learning Phases

 Learning a concept or a tool goes through several phases that may take more or less time.
-These phases are:

 - **Awareness:** I know it exists, but I have no knowledge or experience.
 - **Exploration:** I have a functional level that allows me to work effectively, but I don't necessarily understand why or how it works exactly.